Wild Honey (album): Background

 The Beach Boys' previous LP Smiley Smile, released in September 1967, peaked at number 41 on US Billboard charts for what was their worst performing album to date.
 A controversy involving whether the band was to be taken as a serious rock group had critics and fans divided, as journalist Gene Sculatti wrote at the time, "the California sextet is simultaneously hailed as genius incarnate and derided as the archetypical pop music copouts."
 The unfinished album that Smiley Smile came to replace, Smile, had acquired considerable press, and Capitol Records was still interested in putting the album out.
 In July 1967, an internal memo circulated around Capitol Records that discussed imminent plans to follow up Smiley Smile with a 10-track version of the original Smile, but this never came to fruition.

 Instead, the group traveled to Honolulu and attempted to record a live album, titled Lei'd in Hawaii.
 There, Wilson intimated to a reporter that he enjoyed the contemporary "pop scene" and acknowledged that, even though "the Beach Boys are squares", he did not feel personally hurt by such a reputation, citing the band's past successes and the enjoyment they get from recording.
+However, Carl Wilson later said that Wild Honey was partly conceived as a response to criticisms against the band for "sounding like choir boys".
+He recalled, "there was one review that said Brian actually sounded like Mickey Mouse.
+That really tore him up."
 Upon their return to Los Angeles, in September, the group decided that the recordings were not suitable for release and attempted to redo the project as a live-in-the-studio album.
 After this, the band recorded the material that formed Wild Honey.

-The image on the front of the Wild Honey sleeve is a small section of an elaborate stained-glass window that adorned Brian's home in Bel Air.
-For the liner notes, friend Arnie Geller and the Wilsons' cousin Steve Korthoff wrote: "Honey, of the wild variety, on a shelf in Brian's kitchen, was not only an aide to all of the Beach Boys' health but the source of inspiration for the record, Wild Honey [...]
-We think this is a great album.
-We love to listen to it.
-We might just be biased because we work for the Beach Boys.
-Please see what you think."
-Singer Danny Hutton remembered: "The vibe was still great.
-He'd [Brian] have me over and he'd suddenly say: 'I've got this idea, man!'
-Then he'd point to a jar of wild honey.
-'That's it!
-That's what the album's gonna be called!'
-And the other guys were thrilled."
-Alternatively, Mike Love said he originated the title after finding a jar of honey in Wilson's cupboard.

-Two days after the release of Smiley Smile, Carl Wilson produced some recordings for the songwriter Stephen Kalinich, who later became a collaborator for the group, and the songwriter's partner Mark Buckingham.
+Meanwhile, two days after the release of Smiley Smile, Carl had produced some recordings for the songwriter Stephen Kalinich, who later became a collaborator for the group, and the songwriter's partner Mark Buckingham.
 All of the tracks remain unreleased.
 In October, Murry Wilson, the band's original manager, made his recording debut with the album The Many Moods of Murry Wilson, with one track composed by Al Jardine and produced by an uncredited Brian.